typedefn/quakenet/README.md

 - Probably need to implement configuration parser, so that the bot config is not hardcoded, such as bot name, team selection, class selection, etc...
 - Needs better AI system.
-- Sometimes the handshake fails, and the bot just sits as a ghosted client on the server until it is timed out.
 - Currently only compiles in Linux, maybe make a Windoze port of it.